giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 ## Requirements

-In case you have not installed the `kubectl-gs` CLI plugin yet, please follow the [installation instructions]({{< relref "https://docs.giantswarm.io/getting-started/access-to-platform-api#step-1%3A-Install-the-necessary-tools" >}}).
+In case you haven't installed the `kubectl-gs` CLI plugin yet, please follow the [installation instructions]({{< relref "https://docs.giantswarm.io/getting-started/access-to-platform-api#step-1%3A-Install-the-necessary-tools" >}}).

-## Step 1: template the workload cluster
+## Step 1: Template the workload cluster

 You will now create resources with `kubectl gs`.
 In particular, this tutorial uses the `kubectl gs template` command to create valid YAML for each resource.
-The templating commands do not immediately create the cluster – the resulting YAML manifest must be applied to the management cluster API or committed to the GitOps repository in order to create the cluster.
+The template commands don't immediately create the cluster–the resulting YAML manifest must be applied to the management cluster API or committed to the GitOps repository in order to create the cluster.
 Alternatively, the Web UI provides a visual way to create clusters.

 You can template a cluster ([command reference]({{< relref "/vintage/use-the-api/kubectl-gs/template-cluster" >}})) as follows: